Brief History of St. Albans

 It is the Board’s goal to keep the THC as an area of quiet beauty where your loved ones are laid to rest.
 The cemetery is located on top of a hill to the west of St. Albans, WV.
 From there one has a spectacular view of the Kanawha River as it flows in a westerly direction.
 Wandering through Teays Hill Cemetery, one can quietly explore the many old monuments of various designs and inscriptions.
 Some of the trees have been there since inception, referred to as ‘Witness Trees’, Teays Hill Cemetery is a haven where history comes alive.

 Teays Hill Cemetery encourages people to choose memorial grave markers that reflect a person’s life.
 We do not believe that one marker ‘fits all’.
-For information about the cemetery, contact: Marion Moir, President 304 727-2172 or Chester Henlsey, Sexton 304 727-1358
+For information about the cemetery, contact: Chester Henlsey, Sexton 304 727-1358

-St. Albans has eleven (11) sites on the National Register of Historic Places and their Historical Society frequently conducts historic walking home tours.
+St. Albans has twelve(12) sites on the National Register of Historic Places and their Historical Society frequently conducts historic walking home tours.
 Main Street was recently added as a Historic District.
-The Archaeological site along the Kanawha River is one of the oldest in the United States with points dating back 7,000 years.
+The Archaeological site along the Kanawha River is one of the oldest in the United States with points dating back 9,000 years!!

 With the closing of the lumber mills in the 1920’s and the short lived Nitro ammunition plant during WWI, St. Albans (approximately 12,000 residents) has become mainly a residential city of the Charleston metropolitan area.
 Many homes were built here in the 1940’s and later to provide housing for workers at the large Naval Ordinance Plant during WWII (later FMC) in South Charleston and the numerous chemical plants in the Kanawha Valley.
 Content to provide workers throughout the Kanawha Valley, it is a good place to come home to after a hard day’s work.